 Restaurants in Lima add up to tens of thousands of options for dining out in the city with an even larger variety of dishes that are representative of Peruvian traditions, culture and fusions.
 If you do your research, you can surely narrow the offer down to a few must-visit spots to include in your itinerary.
 The real doozy, however, is what to order once you square away the reservation and make your way to the restaurant.
 If you are unfamiliar with Peruvian cuisine, even though you may speak some Spanish, selecting the perfect dishes can be a daunting task.
-As operators of the highest-ranked food tour in Lima for the past six years, you can imagine that our research and development includes frequent visits to a number of restaurants to try a variety of dishes so that we can give the best recommendations to our clients.
+As operators of the highest-ranked food tours in Lima for over a decade, you can imagine that our R&D outings include frequent visits to a number of restaurants, trying a variety of dishes so that we can bring you the best recommendations.
 We would like to shed some light on the results of all that tough work by sharing our favorite dishes in Lima and where to find them.

 This is likely a restaurant that you’ll find on many lists and for good reason.
 The laid-back ambience and cozy, fresh style of the place will lure you in, but the food and drinks will keep you there.
 If you are a seafood lover, you simply cannot go wrong booking a table here.

 What to order: Pulpo a la parrilla (grilled octopus) – The octopus is marinated in a secret concoction and then cooked to perfection on the grill, served smoking hot and accompanied by grilled cherry tomatoes, potatoes and mushrooms.
 Amazing.
 An added bonus for the chefs among you, if you sit bar-side, you can watch the guys work their magic and see how it’s done.